salido/ios-challenge/README.md

 - Your application must be written in Objective-C
 - You DO NOT need to:
 	- Save the user's session if the app enters the background.
 If the user presses the home button, his/her shopping cart data will be lost
-	- Handle a checkout or payment - asume all items are free
+	- Handle a checkout or payment - assume all items are free
-	- Have a fancy UI - you can make the interface as barebones as you'd like
+	- Have a fancy UI - you can make the interface as barebones as you like
 	- Account for screen rotation
 	- Account for iPhone displays - focus on iPads in a fixed landscape orientation
 - You can:
-	- Use any (free) 3rd party frameworks and libraries as you see fit
+	- Use any (free) 3rd party frameworks or libraries as you see fit

 - While not an explicit requirement, we encourage you to write simple tests for your validations